WINNER, AMERICAN BOOK AWARD, 2015

 My writing has been included in anthologies edited by, among others, Charles Johnson/John McCluskey Jr.; Rebecca Walker; Meri Danquah; Paula Woods/Felix Liddell; Terry McMillan; Kalamu ya Salaam/Kwame Alexander; E. Ethelbert Miller; Juliette Harris/Pamela Johnson; and Gloria Wade Gayles.
 My magazine, “Genetic Dancers: The Artistry Within African/American Fathers,” published during the 1980s, was the first magazine of its kind and asserted that African American fathers become artists through the frictions of conscientious parenting.
 My book, Hand Me My Griot Clothes: The Autobiography of Junior Baby, featured a philosophical elder Black man ruminating on life, love, and ethics, and won the PEN Oakland award for multicultural literature in 1993.

-In 2021, FlowerSong Press will publish my Safe Arms: 20 Love & Erotic Poems (w/an Ooh Baby Baby moan), with Spanish translation by Francisco Letelier.
+In 2022, Beyond Baroque Books published my SongAgain, and FlowerSong Press published my Safe Arms: 20 Love & Erotic Poems (w/an Ooh Baby Baby moan), with Spanish translation and cover art by Francisco Letelier.